Wager Mutiny: Mutiny

 The mutineers later justified their actions based on other events, including Cheap's shooting of a midshipman named Henry Cozens.
-Cheap heard an altercation outside his tent, came out in a rage, and shot Cozens, with whom he had a documented animosity, in the face at point blank range without any warning.
-This incident further raised tensions, as Cheap allegedly refused to allow medical aid for Cozens, who took ten days to die of his wound.
+Cheap heard an altercation and a shot fired outside his tent, came out in a rage, and shot Cozens, with whom he had a documented animosity, in the face at point-blank range without any warning.
+Cheap ordered Cozens moved to the sick tent, where he was operated on twice to remove the bullet and a fragment, but died after 14 days.

 Cummins continued modifying the boats for an undetermined plan of escape, and outright mutiny remained only a possibility so long as his work continued.
 Once the schooner was ready, however, events happened quickly.
-Bulkley set the wheels in motion by drafting the following letter for Cheap to sign:
+Bulkeley set the wheels in motion by drafting the following letter for Cheap to sign:

-Whereas upon a General Consultation, it has been agreed to go from this Place through the Streights of Magellan, for the coast of Brazil, in our way for England: We do, notwithstanding, find the People separating into Parties, which must consequently end in the Destruction of the whole Body; and as also there have been great robberies committed on the Stores and every Thing is now at a Stand; therefore, to prevent all future Frauds and Animosoties, we are unanimously agreed to proceed as above-mentioned.
+Whereas upon a General Consultation, it has been agreed to go from this Place through the Streights of Magellan, for the coast of Brazil, in our way for England: We do, notwithstanding, find the People separating into Parties, which must consequently end in the Destruction of the whole Body; and as also there have been great robberies committed on the Stores and every Thing is now at a Stand; therefore, to prevent all future Frauds and Animosities, we are unanimously agreed to proceed as above-mentioned.

 Baynes was presented with the letter to read, after which he said:

 I cannot suppose the Captain will refuse the signing of it; but he is so self-willed, the best step we can take, is to put him under arrest for the killing of Mr. Cozens.
 In this case I will, with your approbation, assume command.
 Then our affairs will be concluded to the satisfaction of the whole company, without being any longer liable to the obstruction they now meet from the Captain's perverseness and chicanery.

-Cheap refused to sign Bulkley's letter.
+Cheap refused to sign Bulkeley's letter.
 Armed seamen entered his hut on 9 October and bound him, claiming that he was now their prisoner and they were taking him to England for trial for Cozens' murder.
 Lieutenant Hamilton of the Royal Marines was also confined, the mutineers fearing his resistance to their plan.
 Cheap was completely taken aback, having no real idea how far things had gone.
 He said to Lieutenant Baynes, "Well 'Captain' Baynes!
 You will doubtless be called to account for this hereafter."